ti-oluwa/crypt/README.md

 Easy, right?
 But why do we need to convert a signature to a common signature?
 Well, we need to do this when we want to save a cryptkey signature to a file.
 We can't save a `Signature` to a file.
 We can only save a `CommonSignature` to a file.

-For instance, if we need to send a cryptkey signature over a network, we need to convert it to a common signature first and then convert it back to a signature when we receive it.
+Another use case is if we need to send a cryptkey signature over a network, we need to convert it to a common signature first and then convert it back to a signature when we receive it.

 ```python
 import dcrypt